ddev/ddev/docs/users/step-debugging.md

 #### PHPStorm "Run/Debug configuration" Debugging

-PHPStorm [run/debug configurations](https://www.jetbrains.com/help/phpstorm/2017.1/run-debug-configurations.html) require slightly more up-front work but can offer more flexibility and may be easier for some people.
+PHPStorm [run/debug configurations](https://www.jetbrains.com/help/phpstorm/creating-and-editing-run-debug-configurations.html) require slightly more up-front work but can offer more flexibility and may be easier for some people.

 1. Under the "Run" menu select "Edit configurations"
 2. Click the "+" in the upper left and choose "PHP Web Application" to create a configuration.
 Give it a reasonable name.
 3. Create a "server" for the project.
 (Screenshot below)
-4. Add file mappings for the docroot of the server.
-If your repo has the main code in the root of the repo, that will map to /var/www/html.
-If it's in a docroot directory, it would map to /var/www/html/docroot.
+4. Add file mappings for the files on the server.
+Click on the local repo path and add "/var/www/html" as the "Absolute path on the server".
 5. Set an appropriate breakpoint.
 6. Start debugging by clicking the "debug" button, which will launch a page in your browser.